Lindywyt/Booking-Stats-and-Trends/README.md

 - Are there differences in completion rates based on the number of passengers?
 - Total amount of purchase leads?
 - Which sales channel had the highest completion rates?
 - what percentage of the passengers wanted extra baggage, in-flight meals, or preferred seats?
+- Any further pertinent data-driven insights on customers flight booking report?

 # Skills Demonstrated:
 - Dax,